Atomato/Reinforce-Paraphrase-Generation/README.md

 python train.py
 ```

-3. Fine-tune: modify the training mode and the path where the fine-tuned model will be saved (mode: "MLE" -> "DAGGER").
+3. Fine-tune: modify the training mode and the path where the fine-tuned model will be saved (mode: "MLE" -> "RL").
 ```
 vim config.py
-log_root = os.path.join(root_dir, "Reinforce-Paraphrase-Generation/log_kor_dagger")
+log_root = os.path.join(root_dir, "Reinforce-Paraphrase-Generation/log_kor_rl")
-mode = "DAGGER"
+mode = "RL"
 ```
 Fine tune the pointer-generator model with REINFORCE algorithm.
 ```